inlmouse/lbpcascade_animeface/README.md

 ## Usage

-Build the project and follow the UserInterface instruction.
+Build the project(x86 platform  is required) and follow the UserInterface instruction.

 ### C\# Example